Hyperbolicity, irrationality exponents and the eta invariant: Quantum ergodicity

-for $\bar{b}_{T}\coloneqq\frac{1}{T}\int_{0}^{T}b_{t}dt$, $\forall T$ , from \prettyref{eq:Cauchy-Schwartz =000026 young implications} and \prettyref{eq: micro-weyl}.
+for $\bar{b}_{T}\coloneqq\frac{1}{2T}\int_{-T}^{T}b_{t}dt$, $\forall T$ , from \prettyref{eq:Cauchy-Schwartz =000026 young implications} and \prettyref{eq: micro-weyl}.
 Finally the ergodicity of the Reeb flow is equivalent to that of its lift $\hat{R}$.
-Hence by an application of the von Neumann mean ergodic theorem the last line above converges to zero as $T\rightarrow\infty$ completing the proof. \end{proof} \textbf{Acknowledgments.} The author would like to thank A. Abbondandolo, F. Ledrappier, S. Nonnenmacher, I. Polterovich, S. Roth and K. War for answering questions and helpful explanations related to this article.
+Hence by an application of the von Neumann mean ergodic theorem the last line above converges to zero as $T\rightarrow\infty$ completing the proof. \end{proof} \textbf{Acknowledgments.} This article arose out of a conversation with S. Nonnenmacher who the author thanks for the discussion.
+The author would also like to thank A. Abbondandolo, F. Ledrappier, I. Polterovich, S. Roth and K. War for answering questions and helpful explanations related to the article.
+Finally, thanks are due to the diligent and expert referee for important corrections to an earlier submission.